theL-A-W/Project3/README.md

 ## Cool Features and Successes

-- Full planning, including collaborative wireframes, CHD (Component Hierarchy Diagram), and Trello board.
+- Full planning, including collaborative wireframes, CHD (Component Hierarchy Diagram), ERD (Entity-Relationship Diagram) and Trello board.

-- Wireframes were used to drive functionality discussions.

 - CHD was used to visually facilitate pseudo code and design assumptions.